Copyright Silhouette School 2016. Powered by Blogger.

 Best Font Identifier Site for Silhouette Studio Projects

-If I had a quarter for every person who's asked me "What font is this?" over the last two years, I could retire.
+If I had a quarter for every person who's asked me "What font is this?" over the last nine years, I could retire.
 Today.

 But since I don't...I guess I'll just share with you how you can go about identifying fonts to use in your Silhouette projects.